 Yesterday my post focused on female Mountain Bluebirds and today I am presenting males in honor of Father’s Day.
-I was blessed to have two fathers, one who died when I was very young and later 0n my second Dad came into my life.
+I was blessed to have two fathers, one who died when I was very young and later on my second Dad came into my life and passed away in 2007.
 Both of them are deeply missed, especially on this day.

 Mountain Bluebird males help the female feed their nestlings and they are great providers, that is if you like insects, spiders and caterpillars!
 This male Mountain Bluebird was photographed in Montana, the breeze was blowing hard that day and for a few seconds he struggled to keep his balance on his perch.
 I guess some human dads struggle to stay on the pedestals we as children place them on too.